cabforum/servercert/docs/SMCWG-charter.md

 and Certificate Consumers meeting the eligibility criteria below.

-1. A Certificate Issuer eligible for voting membership in the SMCWG MUST have a publicly-available audit report or attestation statement in accordance with one of the following schemes:
+1. A Certificate Issuer eligible for voting membership in the SMCWG MUST have a publicly-available audit report or attestation statement based upon a publicly-available audit criteria or attestation scheme relevant to the issuance of S/MIME certificates.
+This includes, but is not limited to, the following schemes and criteria:

     * WebTrust for CAs v.2.0 or newer; or
     * ETSI EN 319 411-1, which includes normative references to ETSI EN 319 401